richardbinder/MachineLearning2024S/report.md

 # Data Set Choice
-Eucalyptus and Obesity
+For this excercise we chose the data sets Eucalyptus and Obesity.

 ## Eucalyptus

-The Eucalyptus data set has a total of 736 entries and 19 non-target attributes.
+The Eucalyptus data set has a total of 736 entries of different eucalyptus seedlots planted in different regions of New Zealand.
+The goal if to determin, which seedlot is the best for soil conservation.
+The data set has a total of 19 non-target attributes.
 The attributes are of type nominal, interval or ratio.
 95 of the instances have missing values, which totals to 448 missing values.
+The cause of this seems to be the death of some species or omited measurements.

 ### Eucalyptus Attributes